When are applications due?

-Any expenses that are needed to complete your project.
-For example, social media advertising, software tools, web services, IT expenses, etc..
-Note: part of the 10K will be set aside to cover travel expenses to the field site if the team successfully meets the project objective.
-C-Prize seed capital may not be used for personal compensation.
+Any expenses required to complete your project.
+For example, growth marketing, software development, web services, IT expenses, travel expenses to the field site if needed.
+Note that C-Prize seed capital may not be used for any form of personal compensation.

 What type of ideas are accepted?

-Almost any, as long as its goal is to create positive impact in Conservation, Climate Change or Clean Energy.
-Some examples of ideas include: (1) Develop a new, innovative technology; (2) Integrate existing technologies into an innovative solution that you bring to market; (3) Help an existing nonprofit customize and/or deploy a technology; (4) Raise capital for an existing nonprofit; (5) Drive greater awareness of any C-related topic with the goal of creating change.
+Any idea, as long as its goal is to create positive impact in Climate Change, Conservation or Clean Energy.
+Some example: (1) Develop a new, innovative technology; (2) Integrate existing technologies into an innovative solution and bring that to market; (3) Help an existing nonprofit customize and deploy a technology; (4) Raise capital for an existing nonprofit; (5) Drive greater awareness of any C-field with the goal of creating positive change.
 Your imagination is the only limit.

 What makes an application standout?

-Teams that have the needed skills, experience or attitude to successfully complete their project.
-Teams that demonstrate a clear plan and strong commitment to complete their project before they graduate.
-Truly 'Out-of-the-box' or innovative ideas.
-Engagement with customers and/or users.
+Teams that have the right skills, experience or attitude to successfully execute on the idea.
+Teams that have a clear plan and strong commitment to complete it.
+Highly innovative, 'thinking-out-of-the-box' ideas.
+Previous engagement with users, partners or organizations.

 Who is allowed to apply?

-Any student, undergraduate or graduate, currently enrolled at the University of Notre Dame.
+Any student, undergraduate or graduate, currently enrolled at the University of Notre Dame or CU Boulder.

 Who is behind the C-Prize?

-C-Prize was founded by Chris Vargas, a Notre Dame alumnus.
+C-Prize was founded by Chris Vargas, a Notre Dame alumni and current CUB parent.
 His background includes Founder/CxO of several startups.
 Today he is a private investor and venture philanthropist, based in Silicon Valley.
 Chris also lectures each Fall on Entrepreneurship, at the University of Notre Dame.